apjanke/octave-chrono/doc-project/Developer-Notes.md

 * `TzDb`
   * timezones() function: add UTCOffset/DSTOffset
   * bundled or other tzinfo distribution for Windows (which doesn't provide it in the OS)
-* Fix parsing bug with that trailing data/time zone in the zoneinfo files
 * `calendarDuration` and its associated functions
   * Determine whether and how to represent NaNs
   * Arithmetic: adding/subtracting/multiplying durations